Modern primitive

-Modern primitives or urban primitives are people in developed, or modern nations who engage in body modification rituals and practices inspired by the ceremonies, rites of passage, or bodily ornamentation in what they consider traditional cultures.
-These practices may include body piercing, tattooing, play piercing, flesh hook suspension, corset training, scarification, branding, and cutting.
-The stated motivation for engaging in these varied practices may be personal growth, personal rites of passage, rejection of society, as a way to connect with antiquity, or spiritual and sexual curiosity.
+Modern primitives or urban primitives are adherents of an alternative subculture in developed, Western countries who engage in body modification rituals and practices inspired by the ceremonies, rites of passage, or bodily ornamentation in what they consider "traditional", non-Western cultures.
+These practices may include body piercing, tattooing, play piercing, flesh hook suspension, corset training, scarification, branding, penile subincision, and cutting.

 Origins

-Roland Loomis, also known by his chosen name, Fakir Musafar, was one of the founders of the modern primitive movement.
-The 1989 RE/Search book Modern Primitives is largely responsible for the promotion of the concept of modern primitivism.
-Among the modern primitive motivations, the main purpose of any rite of passage is to transform the adherent's state of being, from one state of existence to another.
+Roland Loomis, also known by his chosen name Fakir Musafar, was one of the founders of the modern primitive movement.
+The 1989 RE/Search book Modern Primitives is considered one of the first studies on the concept of modern primitivism.

 Modern primitives identify with a connection between what they see as "the primitive" and authenticity; "in opposition to the corruptions of mainstream society".